Topics:

 Back to top

-All documents and web content must be accessible to everyone.
-PDFs are often less accessible because they are hard for screen readers to read and difficult to navigate.
-PDFs are also harder to search and find on search engines like Google.
-Web accessibility means designing websites, tools, and technologies so that people with disabilities can use them.
+All documents and web content should be easy for everyone to access.
+PDFs can be hard to access.
+Screen readers struggle with them, and navigation is tricky.
+PDFs are also harder to search and find with search engines like Google.
+Web accessibility is about making websites and tools easy for people with disabilities to use.

 Back to top

-In planning and creating your content, you can use the Accessibility Checklist for Content Creation for useful tips to get started.
+To plan and create your content, check out the Accessibility Checklist for Content Creation.
+It has helpful tips to get you started.

 Back to top